HyperBeastt/scm/README.md

 # Scm Project
-This is the Scm Project repository \n
+This is the Scm Project repository
 Changes to the file have been made